AtlasOfLivingAustralia/ala-security-project/ala-ws-plugin/README.md

   }
 ```
 This is equivalent in functionality to the Command Object example above, except you'll get a better error message.

+Note: bean validation support is only available for action _methods_.
+Action closures are NOT supported (because they are not the recommended way to implement controller actions).

 ## Supported constraints